kids-first/kf-germline-workflow/docs/GERMLINE_SNV_ANNOT_README.md

 ```

 ### [ClinVar 20220507](https://www.ncbi.nlm.nih.gov/clinvar/)
 A curated resource with annotations of clinical significance per variant.
+Note, for this pipeline, the default reference was modified by:
+   - Switching from `1` chromosome nomenclature to `chr1`, and especailly `MT` -> `chrM`
+   - Removing the entry assigned to `NW_009646201.1`.
+It's a benign it and also not present in our fasta reference.
 By default, we annotate the following:
 ```
 ALLELEID
 CLNDN